Inge Lehmann: Career

 A modern understanding of the Lehmann discontinuity: velocity of seismic S-waves in the Earth near the surface in three tectonic provinces: TNA = Tectonic North America SNA = Shield North America and ATL = North Atlantic.

 In 1925, Lehmann was assigned to be the assistant of seismologist Niels Erik Nørlund.
 She took an interest in his field, and she began studying it on her own.
 She was chosen as a delegate for Denmark to attend the International Union of Geodesy and Geophysics in 1927—a role she filled another eight times over the next forty years.
 By 1928, Lehmann obtained a magister scientiarum in seismology, and she was appointed head of the Geodætisk Institut's seismological department the same year.
 In this position, she was responsible for overseeing the operation of three seismographic observatories, two of which were in Greenland.
 She personally operated the one in Copenhagen, producing reports based on its readings.
 Though it was not part of her job, Lehmann also engaged in research at the facility.

 In 1929, Lehmann studied the Murchison earthquake which struck on the South Island of New Zealand.
-She analyzed the seismic data from the earthquake and noticed that there were waves of significant amplitude recorded in the Russian cities of Sverdlovsk and Irkutsk, both unexpected locations.
+She analysed the seismic data from the earthquake and noticed that there were waves of significant amplitude recorded in the Russian cities of Sverdlovsk and Irkutsk, both unexpected locations.
 Lehmann noticed after reviewing the data from the earthquakes that there were waves emanating from the earthquakes, which were called seismic waves.
 They were unexpected locations due to the theory that S-waves and some P-waves are deflected by the core creating a shadow area in which waves are not able to pass through.
 The waves seemed to pass through that area to reach Russia.
 This led to her discovering that there is a spherical core of solid material at the Earth's centre.

 Schematic view of Earth's interior structure.